-Wizz Air Abu Dhabi Shares Love Of Travel This Ramadan With An Incredible Flash 20 Percent Sale On Tickets
+WIZZ AIR ABU DHABI SHARES LOVE OF TRAVEL THIS RAMADAN WITH AN INCREDIBLE FLASH 20 PERCENT SALE ON TICKETS

-The national airline enables travel dreams to take flight with fares starting from 99 AED during the holy month
+(MENAFN- Mid-East) The national airline enables travel dreams to take flight with fares starting from 99 AED during the holy month.

-20 March 2024, Abu Dhabi, UAE: Wizz Air Abu Dhabi, the ultra-low-fare national airline of the UAE, is celebrating Ramadan with an unmissable promotion on selected routes for travel lovers looking to discover must-see destinations.
+Abu Dhabi, UAE : Wizz Air Abu Dhabi, the ultra-low-fare national airline of the UAE, is celebrating Ramadan with an unmissable promotion on selected routes for travel lovers looking to discover must-see destinations.
 The flash promotion is applicable for bookings made on 20 March, with travel dates to destinations, including vibrant cities and natural paradises across its ever-expanding network, available until 30 June 2024*.

 The selected routes are now available on wizzair and the WIZZ mobile app, both accessible in Arabic.
 With Wizz Air, ultra-low-fares are just a few clicks away!